im-varun/vertext/README.md

 make
 ```

-4. Run the text editor:
-To open a blank file, run `./vertext`
-To open an existing file (name=filename), run `./vertext filename`

 # Usage

-Once you have the text editor running, you can start editing text files.
 The text editor uses standard editing keys.
 Some of the basic commands with their shortcuts are:
-1. Open a file: `./vertext filename`
+1. Open vertext: `./vertext [OPTIONAL - FILENAME]`
 2. Save a file: `Ctrl + S` (file will be saved in the current directory)
 3. Quit the editor when the file is unmodified: `Ctrl + Q`
 4. Quit the editor when the file is modified: `Ctrl + Q` 3 times